-As a Physiotherapist you can help people affected by illness, injury or disability through movement and exercise, manual therapy, education and advice.
-You’ll take a ‘whole person’ approach to health – fully involving patients in their own care through education, awareness and empowerment.
+As a physiotherapist you can make a valuable contribution to the health and wellbeing of people affected by illness, injury or disability through movement and exercise, manual therapy, education and advice.
+The programme adopts a holistic, person-centred approach that places people at the centre of decision making and empowers patients and their families through education and engagement.

-On this hands-on course you’ll study the core areas of physiotherapy and apply them to clinical situations.
-These include clinical placements in a variety of NHS and private settings to help you prepare for your future career as a Physiotherapist.
-You’ll also build up valuable experience in supporting long-term condition management programmes and a musculoskeletal clinic at the university or in a local clinic.
-You’ll use state-of-the-art facilities – treatment rooms, rehabilitation space, a hospital ward, a skills laboratory, a biomechanics laboratory, physiology laboratories, a strength and conditioning suite, fitness suite and a simulated ‘home’ environment.
+On this course you’ll study the core areas of physiotherapy, drawing on the evidence-base in the discipline and apply them to a variety of clinical situations and healthcare settings.
+These include clinical placements in a variety of NHS and private providers to help you prepare for your future career as a physiotherapist.
+You’ll also build up valuable experience supporting long-term condition management programmes and a musculoskeletal clinic at the university or in the local area.
+You’ll use facilities such as– treatment rooms, rehabilitation spaces, a demonstration hospital ward, a skills laboratory, a strength and conditioning suite, fitness suite and a simulated ‘home’ environment.

-The course is accredited by the Chartered Society of Physiotherapy (CSP) and is being reviewed for approval by the Health and Care Professions Council (HCPC).
-On completion of the course you will be eligible to apply to the CSP and HCPC to practice as a registered physiotherapist.
+The course is accredited by the Chartered Society of Physiotherapy (CSP) and validated by the Health and Care Professions Council (HCPC).
+On completion of the course you will be eligible to apply for membership of the CSP (Chartered Status) and HCPC Registration, to practice as a Registered Physiotherapist.

 Your academic year will be split into blocks of taught delivery interweaved with internal placement and blocks of placement activity.
-Teaching and placement activity will run Monday to Friday throughout the academic year – and may include completing placements in other counties within the UK.
+Teaching and placement activity will run Monday to Friday throughout the academic year – and may include placements in other counties within the UK.
+In keeping with many preregistration programmes, the academic year for the MSc Physiotherapy is longer than that of a typical undergraduate degree with teaching and learning activities, including placements, extending into the summer months.

 Methods of teaching and learning include: